rdbcache/rdbcache.github.io/01_apis.md

     }

 ### 11. /v1/trace
+<a id="api-11"></a>
 * method: get, post
 * option1: trace_id (required for get, invalid for post)

 get error messages by trace id.

-A trace id is sent back in responses for all APIs.
+A trace id is sent back in responses for all API calls.
 This trace id allows user to retrieve error messages if there is any error caused by the API call.

 Example: